openmobilityfoundation/mobility-data-specification/modes/micromobility.md

 ### State Machine Diagram

-The *State Machine Diagram* shows how `vehicle_state` and `event_type` relate to each other and how vehicles can transition between states.
+This *State Machine Diagram* shows how `vehicle_state` and `event_type` relate to each other and how vehicles can transition between states.
 See [Google Slides](https://docs.google.com/presentation/d/1Ar2-ju8YlddSsTATvQw4YjsSa5108XtidtnJNk-UAfA/edit) for the source file.
 ![MDS State Machine Diagram](/modes/MDS-micromobility-state-machine-diagram.svg)

 [Top][toc]